boluotou1023/global-optical-kernel-moisture-dataset-gee/docs/workflow_overview.md

 - comparison with SMAPEx-5 data

 ### 6.4 Drought-response evaluation
-- analysis under different aridity backgrounds
-- comparison between humidity indices and SVI in relation to drought-related variability
+- comparison between humidity indices and NDVI in relation to drought-related variability

 ---